-1 Design Sensitivity Curve for Advanced LIGO.
-This is the baseline aLIGO Noise Budget (GWINC v2.0).
+1 Noise Budget (GWINC v2.0).
 125 W input power; broadband RSE tuning [1].
 There is significant work underway in the Instrument science working groups to achieve this performance within the next two years, and then to move beyond it.
-10 2 Strain sensitivity of A+ 13 3 Design sensitivity of the A+ upgrade from [2] 18 4 Sketch of optical layout of A+ detailing the filter cavity for the frequency dependent squeezing as well as the beam path relevant for the balanced ho- modyne readout.
-20 5 Strain Sensitivity of LIGO Voyager.
-24 6 Cosmic Explorer based on Voyager technology (left) has a BNS range of 4.2 Gpc (comoving) and will be able to detect more than 10% of BNS mergers at $z = 5$ .
-A more pessimistic CE design (right), based largely on A+ under the very conservative assumption that little improvement is made in coating technology in the next 20 years, serves as a lower bound to the performance of a new facility (BNS range of 3 Gpc and 10% detection at $z = 2$ ).
-Binary black hole mergers like GW150914 will be detectable with high SNR out $z \sim 20$ .
+12 2 Strain sensitivity of A+ 15 3 Design sensitivity of the A+ upgrade from [2] 22 4 Sketch of optical layout of A+ detailing the filter cavity for the frequency dependent squeezing as well as the beam path relevant for the balanced homodyne readout 24 5 Strain Sensitivity of LIGO Voyager 29 6 Cosmic Explorer based on Voyager technology (left) has a BNS range of 4.2 Gpc (comoving) and will be able to detect more than 10% of BNS mergers at $z=5$.
+A more pessimistic CE design (right), based largely on A+ under the very conservative assumption that little improvement is made in coating technology in the next 20 years, serves as a lower bound to the performance of a new facility (BNS range of 3 Gpc and 10% detection at $z=2$).
+Binary black hole mergers like GW150914 will be detectable with high SNR out $z\sim 20$.
 Sensitivity curves for shorter interferometers using similar technology are shown in grey, with coating thermal noise becoming strongly dominant for short detectors.
 The aLIGO and ET-D sensitivity curves are shown for reference.
-25 7 Astrophysical reach of Cosmic Explorer for equal-mass (non-spinning) com- pact binary inspiral systems.
+31 7 Astrophysical reach of Cosmic Explorer for equal-mass (non-spinning) compact binary inspiral systems.
 The maximum observable distance is shown as a function of the total intrinsic mass of the system.
-Baring a large number of primordial black holes, at redshifts larger than $z \simeq 10$ there will be few sources.
-Thus a horizon of $z > 20$ for a given mass should be taken to in- dicate that essentially all compact binary coalescence in the universe will be observable by a network of similar detectors, many with a high signal to noise ratio.
+Baring a large number of primordial black holes, at redshifts larger than $z\simeq 10$ there will be few sources.
+Thus a horizon of $z>20$ for a given mass should be taken to indicate that essentially all compact binary coalescence in the universe will be observable by a network of similar detectors, many with a high signal to noise ratio.
 Similar curves for the Einstein Telescope are shown for comparison (see figure 6 for relevant sensitivity curves).
-A Hubble constant of 67.9 km/s/Mpc and a $\Lambda$ CDM model of expansion was assumed 26 8 Different incarnations of speed meters [3-12] 45 9 Table 11 Maximum acceptable losses to achieve 6 dB, 10 dB and 15 dB of observed quantum enhancement.
-From Dwyer [13] 46
+A Hubble constant of 67.9 km/s/Mpc and a Λ CDM model of expansion was assumed 32 8 Different incarnations of speed meters [3-12] 51 9 Table 11 Maximum acceptable losses to achieve 6 dB, 10 dB and 15 dB of observed quantum enhancement.
+From Dwyer [13] 52